Teen Library Assistant, since February 2014

 Writing

 Writing has always been a passion of mine, and I've found ways to include it in my library work.
 From 2014-2017 I wrote for the blog Comics, Cosplay, and Geek Culture in Libraries, contributing comic and manga reviews, program plans and general library posts.
-Unfortunately that blog is now defunct, but it led to me being invited to contribute to "53 Ready-to-Use Kawaii Craft Projects," an upcoming book from ALA Editions.
+Unfortunately that blog is now defunct, but it led to me being invited to contribute to "53 Ready-to-Use Kawaii Craft Projects," an book from ALA Editions.
 I also wrote for the LFPL Teen Blog when it was active, but it has since been removed.

 Being Brave in Little Ways: Activism Through Book Displays and Bulletin Boards